YRSFood, Food Photography& Specialist Restaurant Photographer.

 The plate needs dressing, the image styling and above all a little composition.
 Yes a vertical plate shot may work but only with perfect lighting - so on most occasions a more creative approach is needed and we find the best approach is a combination of two experts - the chef and the food photographer!

 This area of restaurant photography is very quickly moving to Facebook captured images - and it should do, as hiring a photographer all the while is impossible!
 People enjoying your establishment should be captured real-time and with real people.
-The only problem is that some of the images may be
+The only problem is that some of the images may be of poor quality due to lighting or the consumption of a few drinks!

 That's why some of our clients bring us a long for the less busy times - lunch times perhaps not evenings - to engage with your customers and gently document the atmosphere.